electricui/electricui-embedded/README.md

 As long running messages aren't best practice anyway, restricting this to a single unsigned int allows payloads of 255 bytes in length.

 Any messages longer than 255 bytes should ~~be handled through a custom type or like an array~~.

+## Address Offsets

+For really large data types or arrays, sending the entire variable in one message isn't feasible due to buffer sizes and potential transfer duration.

+As a result, handling larger arrays and 'very large variables' is accomplished by sharing an offset value representing the position in memory of the first value in the payload for a given messageID.

+This, in conjunction with the payload length information, allows either end to know how much data to ingest, and if required, where in the variable's memory space that payload data should be read or written to.

+Where possible, the payload data will align with the data structure's edge (mostly structs) to reduce any issues which could occur if a structure was split over two messages (mostly readability and conceptual issues).

 ## Payload